PHPirates/haskell-template-project/readme.rst

 - Haskell_, a functional programming language
 - Stack_, a build tool which includes dependency and test management
 - Cabal_, a build system used by Stack
-- Intellij-Haskell_, which allows to run Haskell in IntelliJ
 - Tasty_, a test framework
 - HUnit_, a test runner which can be configured by Tasty
 - Travis_, a continuous integration service which can build Haskell projects which use Stack
 - Haddock_, a tool for generating documentation
+- Intellij-Haskell_, which allows to run Haskell and all of the above in IntelliJ.
+Not required to run this template project.

 Instructions to install Haskell and the IntelliJ Haskell plugin at StackOverflow_.
 The test framework Tasty_ is used, because it seems more recently maintained than 'test-framework'.
 Another option could have been Hspec.
 Tasty includes HUnit, made by Hspec.